• Deutsch

 Drawbacks and Regulatory Landscape of HTTP Cookies

-The "Price": The consequences are severe.
-A single user complaint to a data protection authority can initiate an audit.
-If found to be placing tracking cookies before getting explicit, granular user consent, a company can be fined up to 4% of its global annual revenue.
-This financial penalty comes on top of legal fees, irreversible reputational damage, and the emergency engineering costs to rebuild the entire consent architecture.
-Robust user data protection is not optional; it's a fundamental requirement.
+The cost: This can get serious.
+A single user complaint to a data protection authority can trigger an audit, and if a company is found placing tracking cookies before getting explicit, granular consent, GDPR allows fines of up to 4% of global annual revenue (or €20 million, whichever is higher, under Article 83).
+That's on top of legal fees, reputational damage, and the emergency engineering work to rebuild the consent system properly.
+Solid data protection practices aren't optional here.

 Conclusion: Navigating the Complex World of HTTP Cookies